xbmc/kodi-tv/README.md

 `node_modules/gatsby-theme-patternfly/`

 and delete the `node_modules` directory there.
+Please note that **ANYTIME** you run `npm install` those files get reinstalled, so you'll have to delete them.

-For now my suggestion (until someone else suggests something else) is to create a branch just for yourself.
+For now my suggestion is to do feature branches off of `main` if you're working on something.
 After you switch to that branch, you should be able to do `gastby develop` to render a local copy of the site.
 The `.gitignore` ensures that none of the node_module directory is included in the repo (which is why you had to do `npm install` at the beginning).

 ## Site documentation